Common Symptoms of ADD and ADHD in Women

 Seeming to not want to hear what others are saying

-Appearing aloof is especially difficult for women, who often want to connect socially but have difficulty doing so.
+Appearing aloof is especially difficult for women who are living with ADHD, who often want to connect socially but have difficulty doing so.
 Impulsivity (in one’s own statements) and inattention (while others may be conversing) can emphasize this issue.

 Engaging in unhealthy behaviors

 Shopping, TV (reality shows!), and eating are common types of unhealthy behaviors.
 Impulsivity is a key symptom of ADHD in adults.
 Increased impulsive shopping purchases are often another sign.